-1. Describe historical, philosophical, and/or sociological foundations of educational practice and policy on issues related to inequality in education
+1. Explain historical, philosophical, and/or sociological foundations of educational practice and policy on issues related to inequality in education

-2. Expand and synthesize knowledge base on the way in which schools reproduce or reduce inequality in schooling and schools.
+2. Expand and synthesize knowledge base on the way in which schools reproduce or reduce inequality in schools and schooling

-3. Analyze and critique research that explores the taken-for-granted assumptions and values underlying education
+3. Evaluate research that explores the taken-for-granted assumptions and values underlying education.=

 4. Compare and contrast methodological frameworks to shape the conceptualization, design and process of educational research